ishujais/Event-Sheet/ReadMe.txt

 Run:

-First create a virtual environment using command "python3 -m pip3 install --user virtualenv".
+First create a virtual environment using command "python3 -m venv virtual_env_name".
 Then after install all the libraries from requirements.txt using command "python3 -m pip3 install -r requirements.txt".
 Navigate the terminal directory where you have download this repository.
 Then run various .py files according to your need.